How search engines work today

 The problem is Search Engines do not know what a user mean or intend in their query.

 The search engines are now experimenting with live suggestions to help the process.
 But this method must be refined.

 Another problem is search engines don’t always rank sites based on relevance to search.
 They try to make a guess at what is really expected from the request, and offer the best based on their very imperfect ranking methods.

-Ideas that might help
+Ideas that might help improve search results

 There are a number of research projects currently trying to tackle this issue.